 Corporate tax returns are due by July 25 for companies with calendar year-ends (within 25 days after the six months following the financial year-end).

-Penalties for administrative underpayment range from 50% to 150% of the unpaid tax due.
+Tax authorities impose penalties ranging from 50% to 150% of the unpaid tax due.

 Spain follows OECD Transfer Pricing Guidelines, regulated under Article 18 of the Spanish Corporate Income Tax Law.